TheEightBot/enterprise-application-patterns-using-maui/authentication_and_authorization.md

     \...\
 }

-Order matters in the web application\'s HTTP request processing pipeline.
+Order matters in the web application's HTTP request processing pipeline.
 Therefore, IdentityServer must be added to the pipeline before the UI framework that implements the login screen.

 ## Configuring IdentityServer

-IdentityServer should be configured in the ConfigureServices method in the web application\'s Startup class by calling the services.AddIdentityServer method, as demonstrated in the following code example from the eShopOnContainers reference application:
+IdentityServer should be configured in the ConfigureServices method in the web application's Startup class by calling the services.AddIdentityServer method, as demonstrated in the following code example from the eShopOnContainers reference application: